Master of Science

 Greenfort University offers two program tracks.
 The standard track is fully online and does not include live supervision.
 The Experiential Learning track, however, includes live supervision and emphasizes structured, supervised practice as part of the learning experience.

 Yes.
-The curriculum is aligned with the standards of QABA and IBAO, supporting students who want to pursue recognized certification pathways in Applied Behavior Analysis.
+The curriculum is aligned with the standards of IBAO, supporting students who want to pursue recognized certification pathways in Applied Behavior Analysis.

 IBAO stands for the International Behavior Analysis Organization.
 It is a global certification body for ABA practitioners that establishes standards for education, supervised experience, examination, and professional practice.
 IBAO plays an important role in expanding access to high-quality, standardized ABA credentials worldwide, particularly for professionals practicing outside the United States, while promoting ethical practice and international consistency in the field.
 You can learn more on the official website: https://theibao.com/